MicrosoftDocs/windows-dev-docs/hub/includes/store/msi/upload-app-packages.md

 :::image type="content" source="images/msiexe-set-installer-parameters.png" lightbox="images/msiexe-set-installer-parameters.png" alt-text="A screenshot of the Packages section where you can provide the installer parameters for your app.":::

-For MSI aps, the Store uses the default silent switch ‘/qn’ to run your installer in silent mode.
+For MSI apps, the Store uses the default silent switch ‘/qn’ to run your installer in silent mode.

 **Installer handling for your EXE app**<br>*Required*